Yaroslavl: Railway

 Yaroslavl is the major node of the Northern Railway (part of Russian Railways).
 Northern Railway headquarters are located on the city's Volga Embankment.
 There are two major passenger railway stations: Yaroslavl-Glavny and Yaroslavl-Moskovsky serving many long-distance passenger trains.
 The city is connected to Moscow by a fast electric train service (sitting places only) named 'Express'.
 Nearby areas are served by a network of suburban trains with electrified service to Danilov, Rostov, Alexandrov, Nerekhta, and Kostroma and diesel service to Rybinsk and Ivanovo.

 Air transport

-Yaroslavl's main airport is Tunoshna International.
+Yaroslavl's main airport is Golden Ring International Airport.
 It was built as a World War 2 airbase.
 The airport caters to a variety of aircraft types.
-Voronezh based Polet Airlines provides several daily flights to Moscow's Domodedovo International Airport.
+Voronezh based Polet Flight provides several daily flights to Moscow's Domodedovo International Airport.

 There are also two smaller airports: Levtsovo Air Base and Karachikha air field.
 Levtsovo is primarily used for cargo-type aircraft and helicopters and rarely for passenger flights.
 The Yaroslavl Air Club, which is one of Russia's oldest air clubs and where Valentina Tereshkova first began to attend flight training, is based at the Karachikha air field.